mojighahar/kidneed-front/CONTRIBUTING.md

 Login.guard = loginGuard;
 ```

-we know you need to access some state and router to do your job best. because of that we design a guard api for you. just follow the example to know more about that:
+We know you need to access some state and router to do your job best.
+We design a guard API for you.
+Just follow the example to learn more about that:

 ```typescript
 import { Guard } from "@kidneed/types";